jagos97/RollPlay/README.md

 There are a few other things you can do.
 Explore and have fun.
 Check out some of your parties and add people to them.
 Maybe even create another party and then delete them all.
 Check out what characters you have, create one then delete them, you choose.
 Same thing with your friends.
 Because why not add some and then delete them all anyways.
 Try updating your availability and see what the other side of the scheduling works.
 However, not everything is implemented.
 Most of the submenu buttons do not work.
 The settings are not implemented yet and you cannot look at other peoples profile.

 ### Managing Notifications
 Notifications are where you can go to see an overview of upcoming sessions and other notifcations like pending invites or message updates.
 It's a pretty standard implementation for most applications and the Notifications page in our application is no different.
-To access the page, you must simply click on the bell icon in the nav bar.
+To access the page, you must simply click on the bell icon in the navbar.
 Within this page, you can interact with notifications by clearing individual or all notifications by clicking `Clear All` or the `X`, respectively.

 As with the industry standard style of notifications, you should be able to to click on either the notification cards or the buttons to be directed to the relevant page that spawned the notification.
 In the case of the application currently, for the `Scheduling Request` notification, you should be able to click `See Availability` to be directed to the respective parties scheduling page.